October 03, 2019 20 min read

 Vitamin K1, also called phylloquinone, is mostly found in plant foods like leafy green vegetables.
 It makes up about 75–90% of all vitamin K consumed by humans.
 The main function of all types of vitamin K is to activate proteins that serve important roles in blood clotting, heart health, and bone health.

-Magnesium: Magnesium is the fourth most abundant mineral in your body, and your body can’t work properly without it.
-Magnesium is essential for hundreds of metabolic processes and many other important bodily functions — from producing energy to building important proteins like your DNA.
+Magnesium: Magnesium is the fourth most abundant mineral in your body, and your body does not work properly without it.
+Magnesium is essential for hundreds of metabolic processes and other important bodily functions — from producing energy to building important proteins like your DNA.

 The health benefits of magnesium include the following: